DivyaKetha/CTF_writeups/pantalones-ctf/README.md

 This was a simple example of parameter enumeration based on application error messages.

-📸 Screenshot

-Add your screenshot showing the error containing:

 valid id provided (ex. conversation_id=0)

-Caption:

 The API error revealed a valid conversation ID to begin enumeration.